 Driving in Buenos Aires can be chaotic.
 The traffic is heavy and frustrating for inexperienced expats.
 Those living in the city with access to the public transport network should avoid driving altogether.
 Expats who can’t avoid driving should do so defensively, as local driving behaviour can be erratic and aggressive.

-To drive in Argentina, expats must possess an International Driving Permit and a national driving licence from their home country.
-Expats should also ensure that they have their vehicle's registration, green card (tarjeta verde), and tax and insurance documents in the car, as traffic police will request to see these if they pull anyone over.
+To drive in Argentina, expats must possess an International Driving Permit alongside a valid national driver’s licence from their home country.
+Expats should also ensure that they have their vehicle’s registration, tarjeta verde (green card), and tax and insurance documents in the car, as traffic police will request to see these if they pull anyone over.

 Cycling in Buenos Aires

-For years, the Argentinian government has been prioritising cycling in the city, and it has recently paid off as Buenos Aires is now among the most bike-friendly cities in the world.
-Buenos Aires has more than 186 miles (300km) of cycle lanes covering 30 neighbourhoods and a public bicycle system called BA EcoBici with more than 3,000 bicycles available throughout the city.
-This system is open to residents and visitors alike.
+For years, the Argentinian government has been prioritising cycling in the city, and it has recently paid off, as Buenos Aires is now among the most bike-friendly cities in the world.
+Buenos Aires has more than 120 miles (200km) of cycle lanes covering 48 neighbourhoods and a public bicycle system called BA EcoBici with more than 4,000 bicycles and 400 stations available throughout the city.
+This system operates 24 hours a day and is open to residents and visitors alike.

 Walking in Buenos Aires

-Walking is a good way to get around in Buenos Aires during the day, but expats should avoid walking in certain city sections after dark.
+Walking is a good way to get around in Buenos Aires during the day, but try to avoid walking in certain city sections after dark.
 Expats who walk around Buenos Aires will find it difficult to get lost because of the grid-like layout of the streets.
 Walking is also an excellent way to avoid the frustrations of traffic and public transport during peak hours.

-There is plenty to see and do while walking around Buenos Aires, as many of the streets are lined with shops and cafés.
+There is plenty to explore while walking around Buenos Aires, as many of the streets are lined with shops and cafés.
 There are also pedestrian walkways, such as Calle Florida, which runs from Plaza San Martín to Plaza de Mayo.
 Expats walking along here will cross another pedestrian walkway called Lavalle, which will take them to Plaza de la República and the Obelisk.

 Expat Health Insurance